Take the next step as a graduate or postgraduate student through continued learning and mentorship.

 If you choose to move forward, send us an email to Ashley@SerenityCounselingSolutions.com

 We’ll set up a phone meeting to learn more about each other, including your goals, expectations, clinical experience.
 Additionally, I will answer any questions or address any concerns you may have about the supervision process, my clinical experience, supervision style and contract.
+Once you decide to pursue supervision, we will complete a social work contract agreement.

 How do I become a Licensed Clinical Social Worker?